grafana/grafana/docs/sources/dashboards/playlist.md

 ## Access, share, and control a playlist

 Use the information in this section to access existing playlists.
-Start a playlist using one of the five available modes and control the display.
+Start and control the display of a playlist using one of the five available modes.

 ### Access playlist